 Smarter Cars is a show about autonomous vehicles and mobility.
-We’re interviewing key players about the challenges of bringing autonomous vehicles to market, including current thinking about deep learning, policy/regulation, shared mobility, business models, ethics, the impact on cities, and the future of how we live and work.
+We’re interviewing key players about the challenges of bringing autonomous vehicles to market, current thinking about deep learning, policy/regulation of all modes, shared mobility and TNCs, micromobility, business models, the impact on cities, and the future of how we live and work.

 In this episode, we interview Qasar Younis and Matthew Colford of Applied Intuition about simulation and its role in developing and testing autonomous vehicles, including the safety and policy implications.